 I hold the level 6 Advanced Specialist Diploma in Clinical Supervision, and a Masters Degree in Organisation Development (‘counselling for organisations’).
 I have many years experience in consultancy, training and development in the NHS and elsewhere.
 As of 2023, I have provided over 4,500 hours of therapy to clients.

-I provide integrative clinical supervision for practicing and trainee Counsellors and Psychotherapists, as well as for other professions who work with people, such as care workers, teachers, and emergency services.
+I also provide non-directive supervision for other professions who work with people, such as care workers, teachers, and emergency services.

 My approach to this work is informed by the model presented by Hawkins & Shohet (Supervision in the Helping Professions 3rd ed.; Open University Press, Maidenhead, 2012).
-This model identifies seven aspects of work that supervison must cover:
+This model identifies seven aspects of work that supervision must cover:

-• The content of the supervision session
+- The content of the supervision session

-• The interventions of the supervisee with clients
+- The interventions of the supervisee with clients

-• The counsellor/client relationship
+- The counsellor/client relationship

-• The internal process of the counsellor
+- The internal process of the counsellor

-• The relationship between supervisor and supervisee
+- The relationship between supervisor and supervisee

-• The supervisor’s internal process
+- The supervisor’s internal process

-• Systems, organisational, cultural, professional, familial and societal issues
+- Systems, organisational, cultural, professional, familial and societal issues

-I see supervision as a co-operative, mutual process.
+Supervision is a co-operative, mutual process.
 I do recognise however that the role of Clinical Supervisor contains elements of advice, guidance, and safety/quality assurance, especially with Supervisees in training; my approach in this respect is exploratory, supportive and non-judgemental, whilst maintaining clarity in respect of ethics and standards.

 I offer to co-ordinate my work with training establishments and employing Agencies where this is appropriate, if so agreed with a Supervisee, at no additional cost (within reason!).
 I provide standard reports on trainee progress for no extra charge (for up to two hours of non-session work).